 However, symptoms such as “painless jaundice,” discolored stools, dark urine, back pain and weight loss are all things that should prompt a visit to the doctor.

-“We really haven’t identified a cause of pancreatic cancer," said Dr. Eileen O'Halloran, surgical oncologist, OSF HealthCare.
-"Of all the pancreatic cancers about 5 to 10 percent are found in families, are associated with a genetic cause.
-The other 95 percent occur sporadically without a good cause.
+“We really haven’t identified a cause of pancreatic cancer," says Dr. O'Halloran.
+"Of all the pancreatic cancers about 5 to 10% are found in families, are associated with a genetic cause.
+The other 95% occur sporadically without a good cause.
 We have found risk factors – those who smoke have a higher risk of pancreatic cancer, those with a history of pancreatitis or inflammation of the pancreas, whether it’s due to alcohol intake or gallstones have a higher risk of pancreatic cancer and there is some association with obesity and pancreatic cancer.”

 According to Dr. O’Halloran, the treatment options for pancreatic cancer depend on the size of the tumor, the tumor’s location and if it has spread.
 The first action is to determine the staging of the cancer, which includes scans and blood work.
 Treatment may include surgery, chemotherapy, radiation or a combination of all three.

-“The treatments that we are proposing to patients are ever-evolving," said Dr. Eileen O'Halloran, surgical oncologist, OSF HealthCare.
+“The treatments that we are proposing to patients are ever-evolving," she says.
 "There are clinical trials, and there are new pathways in treatments that we are testing on a daily basis to see if there is something we can do to really improve the long-term survival of these patients.”

-Dr. O’Halloran adds that by going public with her disease, Justice Ginsburg has helped make the country more aware of pancreatic cancer, including the medical community, and that aggressive treatment remains the best course of action.
+Dr. O’Halloran adds that by going public with the disease, celebrities help make the country more aware of pancreatic cancer, including the medical community, and that aggressive treatment remains the best course of action.